jnthk01/Book_Progress_Tracker/README.md

 ## Project Description

 This is a full-stack web application designed to help users track their reading progress.
-Users can register, log in, add books to their collection, update their reading progress, and manage their book list with features like filtering, sorting, and pagination.
+It features a modern, responsive user interface and allows users to register, log in, add books to their collection, update their reading progress, and manage their book list with features like filtering, sorting, and pagination.

 ## Features